 - No feeding, hunting or trapping of native wildlife is allowed.
 All fishing is catch and release.

-- No temporary structures, including but not limited to playhouses, forts, swings, ramps, or play equipment can be erected in these areas.
+- No permanent structures, including but not limited to playhouses, forts, swings, ramps, or play equipment can be erected in these areas.
 All such items will be removed without warning or notification.
 Temporary child-built structures using natural materials that do not damage live trees are permitted.